sustainable_energy svg

 About SOLCORELIOS II, UNIPESSOAL LDA

-SOLCORACTION LDA, or Solcor Portugal, is part of Solcor Group, a group with Belgian roots, founded in 2014 and active in Portugal, Chile, and Colombia.
-The group is committed to developing commercial solar plants and financing these projects.
-To date, they have over 400 projects concluded.
+SOLCORACTION LDA, also known as Solcor Portugal, is part of the Solcor Group — a company with Belgian roots, founded in 2014 and active in Portugal, Chile, and Colombia.
+The group focuses on commercial solar installations and project financing, with over 650 completed projects to date.

-Solcor often relies on technical advice from the other companies in the group, strongly connected by sharing the same shareholders.
-Together they are active in basically every aspect of the solar photovoltaic market:
+Solcor frequently relies on technical guidance from other companies within the group, which are closely connected through shared ownership.
+Together, their activities span nearly every aspect of the solar photovoltaic market:

 • EMAT - a distributor of photovoltaic equipment.

-• Delta Activos - a dedicated solar maintenance company.
+• Delta Activos - a company dedicated to solar maintenance.

-SOLCORELIOS II, UNIPESSOAL LDA is part of the Solcor Group (a daughter company of Solcor Portugal), created to develop solar projects for associations with community engagement.
+SOLCORELIOS II, UNIPESSOAL LDA is part of the Solcor Group (a subsidiary of Solcor Portugal), created to develop solar projects for associations and organizations with community involvement or social purposes.

 Solcor has been active in Portugal since 2019.
-They have a talented team of 15 people with a track record of over 100 solar projects in Portugal, contributing to the company's experience in developing, operating, and financing solar plants nationwide
+Its talented team of 15 professionals has delivered over 200 solar projects nationwide, contributing to the company’s expertise in developing, operating, and financing solar power plants.

-Their solar plant in Museu do Caramulo is one of the first collective self-consumption installations in the country.
+Its solar plant at the Caramulo Museum was one of the first collective self-consumption installations in the country.

 The team